telerik/blazor-docs/knowledge-base/tabstrip-customize-selected-tab-border-blazor.md

 ## Description

 When using the [TabStrip](https://docs.telerik.com/blazor-ui/components/tabstrip/overview) for Blazor, the default appearance includes a grey outline around the selected tab.
-The requirement is to modify this outline to encompass both the tab title and the content of the selected tab, rather than just the tab title.
+How can I modify this outline to encompass both the tab title and the content of the selected tab, rather than just the tab title.

 This KB article answers the following questions:
 * How can I change the border around the selected tab in a TabStrip?